 Bertuzzi was traded by the Canucks before the 2006-07 season to the Florida Panthers for Roberto Luongo, ending his tenure with the team at 518 games.
 He only played seven games with the Panthers, then was traded again to the Detroit Red Wings before spending time with the Anaheim Ducks, Calgary Flames and finally the Red Wings again.
 He finished his career in the Motor City after playing five seasons with them.

 11. Don Lever (186)

 One of the lesser-known names on this list for modern-day Canucks fans, Don Lever was selected third overall in 1972 as the Canucks’ third-ever draft pick after selecting Dale Tallon and Jocelyn Guevremont in the 1970 and 1971 drafts.
-He went on to have seven productive seasons in Vancouver, scoring 20 or more goals five times.
+He went on to have eight productive seasons in Vancouver, scoring 20 or more goals six times.